Greats of Glenelg

 Great of Glenelg

 Started as a player at the Bay in 1957 and has been seen in a variety of roles since – junior and senior colts coach, selector, chairman of selectors, committee man and chairman from 1987-95.
-A member of the Hall of Fame selection committee for the past 12 years.
+A member of the Hall of Fame selection committee right up until his passing in 2022.

 Laurie Rosewarne